medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ---
-description: 'Learn how to integrate Contentful with the Medusa server and a Gatsby storefront.
-Contentful is a headless CMS server that provides rich CMS functionalities.'
+description: 'Learn how to integrate Contentful with the Medusa backend and a Gatsby storefront.
+Contentful is a headless CMS backend that provides rich CMS functionalities.'
 addHowToData: true
 ---

 # Contentful

-In this document, you’ll learn how to integrate a Medusa server with Contentful to add rich Content Management System (CMS) functionalities
+In this document, you’ll learn how to integrate a Medusa backend with Contentful to add rich Content Management System (CMS) functionalities

 ## Overview